OrianaVenture/VentureValheim/Progression/README.md

 * BlockedPrivateKeys: Stop only these keys being added to the player's key list when UsePrivateKeys is true (use this or AllowedPrivateKeys)
 * AllowedPrivateKeys: Allow only these keys being added to the player's key list when UsePrivateKeys is true (use this or BlockedPrivateKeys, if the BlockedPrivateKeys has any values it will use that setting)
 * EnforcedPrivateKeys: Always add these keys to the player's private list on startup (regardless of other settings)
-* UnlockAllHaldorItems: If true bypasses the key check for haldor's items and unlocks everything
 * LockTaming: If true you can only tame certain creatures if you have the required key.
 * OverrideLockTamingDefaults: Define your own required keys to tame specific creatures or leave blank to use the defaults.
 Example: Boar, defeated_eikthyr, Wolf, defeated_dragon, Lox, defeated_goblinking
 * LockGuardianPower: If true locks the ability to get or use boss powers based on the required key.